In Puerto Rico, A Family's Fight To Rebuild Their Lives After Hurricane Maria

 Community leader Juan París Clemente told me that the spaces renovated by the Bar Rescue crew are among the most important for the residents.
 "These are places para congregarse," he told me, referring to the act of assembly and community that is so deeply entrenched in Puerto Rican culture.

-As we left the neighbourhood, two Little League teams started to play.
+As we left the neighborhood, two Little League teams started to play.

 I will not spoil the Morales' reaction to finally seeing their renovated restaurant, but know that there were a lot of tears.
 Victor told me than the place looked even better than he imagined, saying he felt as if he had won the lottery.

-The couple emphasised over and over how lucky they felt than their journey to recover the family business had included the community they love so much.
+The couple emphasized over and over how lucky they felt than their journey to recover the family business had included the community they love so much.

 "Puerto Ricans, we're not quitters," Janet said.
 "We won't give up."

-Bar Rescue: Operation Puerto Rico premieres on Sunday, July 22 at 10pm ET/PT on Paramount Network in the US (UK release TBC).
+Bar Rescue: Operation Puerto Rico premieres on Sunday, July 22 at 10pm ET/PT on Paramount Network.

 Travel for the author was provided by BACARDÍ Rum and Paramount Network for the purpose of writing this story.